 This online fundraising platform relies on your donors’ voluntary micro-donations to keep the site running.

-- The created crowdfunding pages that may be customized and are mobile-friendly
+- The created crowdfunding pages may be customized and are mobile-friendly

 - Donor retention can be improved by thanking donors and delivering progress updates.